mautic/documentation/en/components/README.md

-The Components menu contains the following items:
+The **Components** menu contains the following items:

 Assets
 Dynamic Web Content
 Forms
 Landing Pages

-All of these items must be set up before you use them in a campaign.
+These items must be created before you can use them in a campaign.